-In this tutorial, I will give you few ideas and thoughts why you should make sure that the low end of your EDM track stays mono and how to do that.
+In this tutorial, I will give you few ideas and thoughts why you should make sure that the low end of your EDM track stays mono and how to do that in FL Studio.

 First, why is it important to make sure that the lower frequencies of your mix are in mono, especially if it’s aimed for clubs?